You can actually make your world better right now by choosing different words to describe it. Yes, it’s true.

 This is what I say to myself.

 There are at least 5 things that make my life so unbelievably good.
 Just for starters, I have a Nespresso machine, finger nails (to keep me from chopping off my finger tips when cutting onions,) a cracked-out addiction to salted brownie bites at Trader Joe’s, more friends than I can shake a stick at and they all really want me to succeed.
-My mom is moving to town soon.
-And then there’s my Kindle that has almost 100 books on it and when it’s out of batteries, I can also read books on my phone.
+And then there’s my Kindle app that has almost 100 books on it.

 Now that’s magical.
 Your turn.